MatthewHaas/genome_assembly/README.md

 Once the manuscript is posted to bioRxiv, that link will be available here.
 Upon publication, that link will be shared as well.

-Please use this directory to navigate this README to find the scripts for a particular analysis or figure with ease.
+Please use the directory to navigate this README to find the scripts for a particular analysis or figure with ease.

 ## Directory
 1. [Figure 1](#Figure-1)